Ford-Aktion: Company newspaper

 At the beginning of 1961, Matthöfer launched a company newspaper, the Tatsachen.
 The title was based on the Ford Facts, the UAW's periodical for Ford employees.
 It followed the motto of the anarcho-syndicalist Industrial Workers of the World union: To Fan the Flames of Discontent.
 Matthöfer was active as editor, as press law officer (from 1963), as editor and often also as author for this newspaper.
 Tatsachen, this collective organizer, was intended to disseminate trade union discourse and information, motivate people to join the union, promote a company master agreement and dispel myths about conditions at Ford.
 These myths included the claim that the rate of accidents at work at Ford was below average.
 Tatsachen refuted this claim with figures and in this way encouraged a drastic reduction in the number of accidents through the training and deployment of safety officers.
 The medium picked up on the issues that led to particularly high levels of dissatisfaction with the work.
-In order to address the many Catholics in the workforce, Matthöfer repeatedly made references to Catholic social teaching.
+To address the many Catholics in the workforce, Matthöfer repeatedly made references to Catholic social teaching.